MrXANA91/MaisonPaul-backend/README.md

 # Installation
 - Copy `src/maisonpaul.py` into a `production` folder at the root of this repo
 - Create a `maisonpaul.db` SQLite3 file inside a `db` folder at the root of this repo
+- See https://hub.docker.com/_/eclipse-mosquitto on how to setup the MQTT broker
-- Still at the root of this repo, launch using a Docker Compose file :
+- At the root of this repo, launch using a Docker Compose file :

 ```yaml
 version: '3.8'